neother/wsapp/README.md

 react-eCharts is used to build the UI and use web socket to connect the backend which implement by python web frame fast-app.
 The backend service will connect the account from real futures agent.
-People now can trade futures on web seamlessly instead of downloading any desktop application.
-People now can write and backtest their own trade strategies and trade the futures automatically.
+You now can trade futures on web seamlessly instead of downloading any desktop application.
+You now can write and backtest their own trade strategies and trade the futures automatically.
 Any ask or bid prices will be reflected on the UI for easy reference.

 1.  your account from tqsdk and futures account from your agent need to update in wsapp/server/appsrv.py